vtempest/grab-api.js/docs-config/docs/lib/README.md

 ### GRAB: Generate Request to API from Browser

-**GRAB is the FBEST Request Manager: Functionally Brilliant, Elegantly Simple Tool**
-1. **One Function**: 3Kb min, 0 dependencies, minimalist syntax, [more features than top alternatives](https://grab.js.org/guide/Comparisons)
+1.  **GRAB is the FBEST Request Manager: Functionally Brilliant, Elegantly Simple Tool**: One Function, no dependencies,   minimalist syntax, [more features than alternatives](https://grab.js.org/guide/Comparisons)
 2. **Auto-JSON Convert**: Pass parameters and get response or error in JSON, handling other data types as is.
 3. **isLoading Status**: Sets `.isLoading=true` on the pre-initialized response object so you can show a "Loading..." in any framework
 4. **Debug Logging**: Adds global `log()` and prints colored JSON structure, response, timing for requests in test.
 5. **Mock Server Support**: Configure `window.grab.mock` for development and testing environments
 6. **Cancel Duplicates**: Prevent this request if one is ongoing to same path & params, or cancel the ongoing request.
-7. **Timeout & Retry**: Customizable request timeout, default 20s, and auto-retry on error
+7. **Timeout & Retry**: Customizable request timeout, default 30s, and auto-retry on error
 8. **DevTools**: `Ctrl+I` overlays webpage with devtools showing all requests and responses, timing, and JSON structure.
 9. **Request History**: Stores all request and response data in global `grab.log` object
 10. **Pagination Infinite Scroll**: Built-in pagination for infinite scroll to auto-load and merge next result page, with scroll position recovery.